Hi, there.

 Pacific halibut swimming near the bottom of the ocean; Eurasian reindeer grazing in snow in Tromsø, Norway

-Estimated frequency of multiple paternity across litter sizes ranging from 2 to 10 for mammals
+Estimated frequency of multiple paternity across litter or broos sizes ranging from 2 to log(10) for a variety of species across four taxa

-Bayesian MCMC estimated frequency of multiple paternity across litter sizes for mammalian species (red points).
-The solid red line is the predicted frequency of multiple paternity using a zero-truncated binomial distribution.
+(Image: Bayesian MCMC predictions of the frequency of multiple paternity across litter/brood sizes for species belonging to four taxa (colored circles).
+The solid red line represents the frequency of multiple paternity estimated using a zero-truncated binomial distribution)